 Restriction list name Status Effect of REJECT or DEFER result smtpd_client_restrictions Optional Reject all client commands smtpd_helo_restrictions Optional Reject HELO/EHLO information smtpd_sender_restrictions Optional Reject MAIL FROM information smtpd_recipient_restrictions Required Reject RCPT TO information smtpd_data_restrictions Optional Reject DATA command smtpd_end_of_data_restrictions Optional Reject END-OF-DATA command smtpd_etrn_restrictions Optional Reject ETRN command

 Early Postfix versions evaluated SMTP access restrictions lists as early as possible.
 The client restriction list was evaluated before Postfix sent the "220 $myhostname..." greeting banner to the SMTP client, the helo restriction list was evaluated before Postfix replied to the HELO (EHLO) command, the sender restriction list was evaluated before Postfix replied to the MAIL FROM command, and so on.
 This approach turned out to be difficult to use.

 Current Postfix versions postpone the evaluation of client, helo and sender restriction lists until the RCPT TO or ETRN command.
 This behavior is controlled by the smtpd_delay_reject parameter.
-Restriction lists are still evaluated in the proper order of (client, helo, etrn) or (client, helo, sender, recipient, data) restrictions.
+Restriction lists are still evaluated in the proper order of (client, helo, etrn) or (client, helo, sender, recipient, data, or end-of-data) restrictions.
 When a restriction list (example: client) evaluates to REJECT or DEFER the other restriction lists (example: helo, sender, etc.) are skipped.